status-im/pm/notes/transcript11.md

 Iuri: Just a final question, if we do then enable the whisper object, how long do you think that could take, including the release itself?

-Status (Dutch?): Well it depends on how we want to enable it.
+Igor: Well it depends on how we want to enable it.
 Just enabling the POST message, including the release would probably take a week.
 If we are talking about also having some UI that shows "this dapp wants to use whisper do you allow" would take more time.

 Jarrad: It would be pretty ideal if we could maintain a separate branch that has this trivial version enabled so it doesn't block the Teller Network guys.
 But we won't merge that into develop any time soon.

-Status (Dutch?): That's actually a good idea yeah.
+Igor: That's actually a good idea yeah.

 12:00 - 13:00

-Status (Dutch?): So the simplest POST that will actually use the privacy of a user, even if it's a separate branch just for testing can be done in a day.
+Igor: So the simplest POST that will actually use the privacy of a user, even if it's a separate branch just for testing can be done in a day.
 Then post raw might take a few days more because I kept this code in a separate branch it might be already outdated after all the guest updates.

 Jarrad: That sounds like a good path forward.